-The Hall of Service was named in acknowledgement of the existing Memorial’s halls and to recognise more than a century of service by Australian servicemen and servicewomen.
-After much consideration by the Content Advisory Committee, Project Steering Committee and the Trustees, the name was formally adopted on 11 June 2015.
+The Hall of Service, at the centre of the Centenary Extension, is a civic space that architecturally and artistically mirrors the Hall of Silence.
+The Hall was named in acknowledgement of the original Memorial halls and to recognise more than a century of service by Australian servicemen and servicewomen.
 At the threshold to the space are the words: “NSW Service with and for All Australians”.

-The Hall draws from the spatial qualities of the existing spaces within the Memorial.
-The material qualities, the rigorous architectural composition, the clear hierarchy of spaces and structural coherence are extended into the new underground areas.
-Conceptually, the new Hall is envisioned as a contemporary interpretation of the original halls to extend the Memorial visitor experience into the new facility.
+The Hall also draws from the spatial qualities and is envisioned as a contemporary interpretation of the original halls to extend the Memorial visitor experience into the new facility.
 Visitors are able to see into the Hall of Memory via sightlines through the grand stairwell and the Oculus.

 The architectural form and symbollic purpose of the space is reinforced and given powerful meaning by Fiona Hall's artwork.
 The partnership between Ms Hall and Centenary Extension architect, Richard Johnson honours the original partnership between artist Rayner Hoff and architect Bruce Dellit.

 The Hall of Service functions as a greeting and orientation space for the public, including tour groups and school children; and as a venue for ceremonies and functions, flowing onto exhibition galleries and education facilities.